ericgramos/TreeUnimodalityPatternBoost/README.md

 python3 fc_loop.py --cpu true --sample-only 2000 --max-steps 1000 --max_epochs 3 --n_tokens 60 --dump_path experiment_output --exp_name test_run

 The file PruferToTree.ipyn is SageMath code that is unnecessary for all of the above computation.
 It allows you to input any Prufer code, and it will output a drawing of the resulting tree.
 The file Problem_Erdos_IP.jl is Julia code which allows you to input a prufer code, and it will output its indepednence polynomial, as well as the value of the scoring function at every index of the independence sequence.

+Finally, the folder 60_vertex_output contains all of the output files from our application of these methods to the case of trees with 60 vertices.